Reserved .UK Rights FAQS

 Isn’t it a problem that someone else can register a very similar domain?

 It is a feature of the global domain name system that the same set of characters before the dot – known as the ‘string’, can appear in names with different suffixes.
-For example, ilovedomains.co.uk, ilovedomains.org.uk, ilovedomains.uk.co, or ilovedomains.com might all be registered to different people.
-It is generally not problematic, and safeguards are in place so action can be taken if domains are used for illegitimate purposes.
+For example, different people might register ilovedomains.co.uk, ilovedomains.org.uk, ilovedomains.uk.co, or ilovedomains.com.
+It’s generally not problematic, and authorities have put safeguards in place to take action if anyone uses domains for illegitimate purposes.

 I’m worried about someone taking a similar domain and using it to exploit my business.
 What can I do?

 Those who breach our terms and conditions, including our abuse policy, will lose their registration.
-If you have any subsequent issues with the way in which any domain is being used, you can lodge a complaint with Nominet’s Dispute Resolution Service.
+If you have any further issues with how someone is using a domain, you can lodge a complaint through Nominet’s Dispute Resolution Service.